JRMeyer/jrmeyer.github.io/_posts/2016-01-26-Installing-Kaldi.markdown

 egs      .gitattributes  INSTALL     README.md  tools  windows
 {% endhighlight %}

-Now there's a lot of good documentation on Kaldi, but I think the best best will always be to see what the **INSTALL** file on the latest version is.
+Now there's a lot of good [official documentation][docs] for Kaldi, but I think the best install info will always be in the **INSTALL** file on the latest version is.
 So, let's take a look:

 {% highlight bash %}
 josh@yoga:~/Desktop/kaldi$ cat INSTALL